0xeremus/dirty-pipe-poc/README.md

 Just like everyone I had to take advantage of playing with the worlds most trivial to repro Priv Esc the blog post does a great job of explaining it all.

-I translated the exploit into python simply to get a better feel for it, but this is an exact copy of the C exploit.
+I translated the exploit into python simply to get a better feel for it, but this is an exact copy of the C exploit with the Sudo Priv esc hardcoded in.

 ## Requires
 Python 3.10 (due to use of os.splice call)